Medical Student Education

 - For-Credit Research Elective (UTSW – MED 1054 / Visiting Students – RES 2101)

 Note: All elective rotations are subject to approval by the Associate Dean for Medical Student Research six weeks before the elective start date.

 The Department of Radiology offers observership (shadowing) opportunities in nine subspecialty divisions, allowing students to gain exposure to our world-class faculty and interact with Radiology fellows, residents, and technicians.

-Slots are available on a first-come, first-served basis and can be reserved through the Radiology Observerships page.
+Slots are available on a first-come, first-served basis and can be reserved through the Radiology Observerships Survey.
 Students must request to shadow a division at least seven days in advance of the preferred date.

 Radiology Interest Group